 You will need to have an Internet connection or online availability to participate fully in all phases of our online courses such as DaBen's Graduate Light Body seminars.
-You can participate by coming in person to live events, without an Internet connection, however all recordings of the seminar and other DaBen journeys in-between the live events will be available online only, as we are not offering CDs of the live seminars.
+All recordings of the seminar will be available online only as download/streaming.
+We do not offer CDs of the live seminars.

 We offer two (2) options for listening to your seminar audio files:

-- Click on the blue link "stream" next to the journey or talk title to listen without downloading to your computer, called streaming audio.
+• Click on the blue link "Streaming Player" next to the journey or talk title to listen without downloading to your computer, called streaming audio.

-- What is a Stream?
-A stream is a digital media file that is delivered to your computer on a real-time basis from the Internet; therefore, you need an active Internet connection while listening.
+• What is a Stream?
+A stream is a digital media file that is played on your computer delivered through the Internet; therefore, you need an active Internet connection while listening.

-- Streaming: If you want to listen to the journeys and talks without downloading them, such as if you are listening on another person's computer, you can use the streaming option.
+• Streaming: If you want to listen to the journeys and talks without downloading them, such as if you are listening on another person's computer, or have an Apple device, you can use the streaming option.
 This option works best with a high-speed connection.
 If you do not have a high-speed connection, this can result in stopping and starting (also known as "buffering"), based on Internet congestion at the time of listening.
+Our streaming is done at 128kbs, CD quality audio.

-- Make sure your default player or Windows Media player is not set to minimize or be hidden behind another window.
+• Make sure your default player or Windows Media player is not set to minimize or be hidden behind another window if you are listening on a computer.

 2. Download Audio Option

+After the audio, to the right of the journey, is a "DOWNLOAD NOW" button you can use to download your audio to a folder on your computer that you have prepared.
+See our FAQ Streaming and Download Audio file for extensive information on downloading.
 Most of you will use the Download option.
 This means that you will bring the seminar audio files into your computer, where you can play them directly on your computer through players such as Windows Media.
-Or, you can burn CDs, or bring your downloaded audio into an MP3 type player.
+Or, you can burn CDs, or bring your downloaded audio into an audio listening player.
 Refer to our General Download Information for more details about downloading.

-Dial-up or slower connections: If you have a dial-up connection, you will need to download the audio journeys to be able to listen to them on your own computer after they are downloaded.
+Slower Internet connections: If you have a slow Internet connection, you will need to download the audio journeys to be able to listen to them on your own computer after they are downloaded.
 Use the download button to download the meditation to your computer.
 When you select this option the audio will be downloaded to your computer where you can listen to the journey.

 Trouble Shooting Guide